devforfu/blogapp/pages/2018-02-27-python-new.md

 Note that `_CelsiusConverter` class is written like you usually create the derived classes in Python by explicit derivation from the base class.
 But `_FahrenheitConverter` does not inherit from the `TemperatureConverter`.
-Instead, it is registered as a subclass via `ABCMeta.register` method in the line **37**.
-Though in this case, as soon as classes are not related the default implementations of the required methods are not available anymore and should be written from the scratch.
+Instead, it is registered as a subclass via `ABCMeta.register` method.
+Though in this case, as soon as classes don't share the same hierarchy, the default implementations of the required methods are not available anymore and should be written from the scratch.

 ```python
 class _CelsiusConverter(TemperatureConverter):